 - Spaces are fine in Column Names, because you always refer to these in [square brackets], so it doesn’t matter.

-Measures on the other hand should always use Spaces not CamelCaseAsTheyAreHarderToReadThatWay.
+Measures on the other hand should always use Spaces and not CamelCaseAsTheyAreHarderToReadThatWay.
 Also avoid abbreviations unless they are common in your business setting.
-Some examples of good measure names are
+Some examples of good Measure names are

 [Total Sales YTD]